tanyastropheus/Events_Near_Me/README.md

 ```

 2. Install required Python packages
+...We are using the low-level Python Elasticsearch Client to interface with Elasticsearch.
+Here is the [documentation](https://elasticsearch-py.readthedocs.io/en/master/) and [source code](https://elasticsearch-py.readthedocs.io/en/master/).
 ```
 pip3 install -r /Events_Near_Me/requirements.txt
 ```
-We are using the low-level Python Elasticsearch Client to interface with Elasticsearch.
-Here is the [documentation](https://elasticsearch-py.readthedocs.io/en/master/) and [source code](https://elasticsearch-py.readthedocs.io/en/master/).

 3. Create a *local_setting.py* file that handles the Flask debugging setting in ```Events_Near_Me/event_app/``` directory.
 It will be set to ```debug = True``` in development, and ```debug = False``` in production.
 Below is an example: